A parametrized quasi-normal mode framework for non-Schwarzschild metrics: Applications

 The perturbation equation in the odd-parity sector is close to the Regge-Wheeler equation~\cite{Berti:2009kk}.
 From its expression, one can either infer the axial deviation parameters for potential-only formalism ({\it cfr.}~Ref.~\cite{Cardoso:2019mqo}) or the parameters for the mixed framework

 In Fig.~\ref{fig_RN} we compare the application of the original parametrized framework with the new metric dependent one for the RN $n=0,1,2$, $\ell=2$ quasi-normal modes.
 In the two panels we show the relative error $\de\om = |\om - \om^\note{RN}|/\om^\note{RN}$ between the parametrized quasi-normal modes $\om$ (potential-only parametrization is represented by solid lines while potential-metric parametrization by dashed lines) and the numerically computed one $\om^\note{RN}$.
+We check that from the scaling of the relative error, the deviation of RN QNMs from Schwarzschild QNMs is much larger than the error introduced by the parametrization, for the parameters considered.
 One can clearly see that the mixed parametrization gives an even more accurate prediction of the frequencies for each case considered.
-We also checked different angular momentum $\ell$ which gives analog features.
+We also checked different angular momentum $\ell$ which gives analogous features.